Submissions

 3 This paper has some new ideas, but not enough for a complete paper.

-4 While there is some originality in this paper, it is not significant, or needs to be made more explicit.
+4 While there is some originality in this paper, it is not significant, or it needs to be made more explicit.

 5 This is an original piece of research.